 Hello Clarkson students!
 Welcome to your first year as a Golden Knight!
-We are Area Coordinators Emma Blaiklock and Kristina Fletcher, and we are writing this blog with our new intern for the Office of Student Life (OSL), Michelle Eccher.
-We are excited to share with you some tips, tricks and hacks that we have learned from our students to make your on-campus living experience more personal.
+The Residence Life Office is excited to share with you some tips, tricks and hacks that we have learned from our students to make your on-campus living experience more personal.

 Living on campus has many benefits, including easy access to resources and events.
 We want you to enjoy returning back to your room after a long day.
 Here are some ideas to make your residential space feel like your home away from home.